thruston/grid-banger/docs/background.rst

 latitude and longitude, so the prime meridian used and the coordinates of the true point of origin are all defined in that system.
 However as part of standardizing on an international GPS system, the OS have redefined the grid as a rubber sheet transformation from WGS84.
 There is no intrinsic merit to using one model or another, but there's an obvious need to be consistent about which one you choose, and with the growing ubiquity of GPS systems, it makes sense to standardize on WGS84.

 The grid remains the primary reference system for use with maps, but the OS has always also printed a latitude and longitude 'graticule' around the edges of the large scale sheets.
 Traditionally these coordinates have been given in the OSGB36 model, but since 2015 the OS has been printing revised editions of Explorer and Landranger sheets with WGS84 coordinates instead.
-The legend of my recently purchased copy of Explorer 311 has this paragraph under the heading 'The National Grid Reference System':
+The legend of my recently purchased copy of Explorer 311 has this paragraph under the heading 'The National Grid Reference System'.

-> Base map constructed on Transverse Mercator Projection, Airy Ellipsoid, OSGB (1936) Datum.
-> Vertical datum mean sea level.
-The latitude, longitude graticule overlay is on the ETRS89 datum
-> and is compatible with the WGS84 datum used by satellite navigation devices.
+    Base map constructed on Transverse Mercator Projection, Airy Ellipsoid, OSGB (1936) Datum.
+Vertical datum mean sea level.
+The latitude, longitude graticule overlay is on the ETRS89 datum and is compatible with the WGS84 datum used by satellite navigation devices.

 If your map does not have the last sentence you can assume that it shows OSGB36 latitude and longitude.
 Of course, this change makes no difference to the grid